go up and never stop neon sign

 10 Best Productivity Apps and Tools for Today’s Digital Workplace

-The right tool for you or your team will depend on your work style, role, organization and industry.
-Here are some of the most popular expert-recommended productivity apps.
+The perfect tool for you or your team will depend on your work style, role, organization and industry as well as your existing digital workplace technology.
+Here are some of the most popular expert-recommended productivity apps, many of which have integrated AI into their core offering.

 1. Sunsama

-Janifer Wheeler, a learning and development consultant, says she uses the platform daily.
+Learning and development consultant Janifer Wheeler said she uses the platform daily.
 "For leaders, Sunsama provides a clear overview of team activities, facilitating better management of workloads and deadlines,” she said.

-The productivity app also syncs across devices, making it easy to keep track of your tasks and schedule on the go.
-Other capabilities offered by Sunsama include:
+Sunsama comes with both a desktop app and mobile app, the latter making it easy to keep track of your tasks and schedule on the go.
+Other capabilities offered by Sunsama include calendar synchronization, weekly objectives, focus mode and analytics.

 2. Asana

 "Many companies do not effectively manage their projects and provide transparency of project risks, files and activities," said Penny Zenker, business coach and author of "The Reset Mindset."
-A project management app like Asana is great for tracking progress, assigning tasks, providing transparency and ensuring accountability across departments, she explained.
+Project management apps like Asana can help underpin employee productivity, by tracking progress, assigning tasks, providing transparency and ensuring accountability across departments, she explained.

-One of the most popular project management apps on the market, Asana offers key features like:
+One of the most popular project management apps on the market, Asana project management software features include:

 • Project and task management